informal-org/informal/docs/tutorial/tutorial.md

 # A New Language For The Web
-AppAssembly is a general purpose programming language for building full-stack web applications.
+Informal is a general purpose programming language for building full-stack web applications.
 We take a handful of simple concepts and combine them in flexible ways to give you the full expressive power of a modern programming language, in a friendly visual environment.
-This guide walks you through all of the concepts you need to get started programming in AppAssembly.
+This guide walks you through all of the concepts you need to get started programming in Informal.

 You'll learn how to:
 * Use array programming and pattern matching to reduce boilerplate code.